Guests and Visitors

 - Cohabitation, defined as having a visitor stay overnight or longer through a disregard for the visitation policy, is strictly prohibited.

 - Hosts must submit an overnight visitor request form to have an overnight visitor.
 Overnight forms are available from a resident assistant, Campus Security, or the Office of Residence Life.
 Permission from all parties residing in the suite must be obtained before final approval to host a guest will be given.
-Required signatures including the affected roommates/suite mates, the host’s resident assistant, and the Director of Residence Life is required.
+Required signatures including the affected roommates/suite mates, the host’s resident assistant, and a Residence Life staff member is required.
 This form should be completed no less than 24 hours in advance of the visitor’s arrival.

 - No more than two visitors per host are permitted at any one time.

 - The maximum length for an overnight stay is three nights during a single week.